-- all references to years are to the calendar year from January 1 to December 31 and references to our fiscal year or years are to the fiscal year or years ended September 30; - "we," "us," "our company," "our," and "CDEL" refer to China Distance Education Holdings Limited and its subsidiaries and PRC affiliated entity, Beijing Champion Hi-Tech Co., Ltd., or Beijing Champion and its subsidiaries, as the context requires; - "China," "Chinese" and "PRC" refers to the People's Republic of China, excluding, for purposes of this annual report only, Taiwan and the Special Administrative Regions of Hong Kong and Macau; - all references to "Renminbi" or "RMB" are to the legal currency of China, and all references to "U.S. dollars", "dollars", "\$" or "US\$" are to the legal currency of the United States; - "U.S. GAAP" refers to generally accepted accounting principles in the United States; and - "PRC GAAP" refers to generally accepted accounting principles in the People's Republic of China.
+- all references to years are to the calendar year from January 1 to December 31 and references to our fiscal year or years are to the fiscal year or years ended September 30; - "we," "us," "our company," "our," and "CDEL" refer to China Distance Education Holdings Limited and its subsidiaries and PRC affiliated entity, Beijing Champion Hi-Tech Co., Ltd., or Beijing Champion and its subsidiaries, as the context requires; - "China," "Chinese" and "PRC" refers to the People's Republic of China, excluding, for purposes of this annual report only, Taiwan and the Special Administrative Regions of Hong Kong and Macau; - all references to "Renminbi" or "RMB" are to the legal currency of China, and all references to "U.S. dollar," "dollar," "\$" or "US\$" are to the legal currency of the United States; - "U.S. GAAP" refers to generally accepted accounting principles in the United States; and - "PRC GAAP" refers to generally accepted accounting principles in the People's Republic of China.

-This annual report on Form 20-F includes our audited consolidated statements of operation data for the years ended September 30, 2007, 2008 and 2009 and audited consolidated balance sheet data as of September 30, 2008 and 2009.
+This annual report on Form 20-F includes our audited consolidated statements of operation data for the fiscal years ended September 30, 2009, 2010 and 2011 and audited consolidated balance sheet data as of September 30, 2010 and 2011.

-We completed our initial public offering of 8,750,000 ADSs, each representing four ordinary shares, on August 4, 2008.
-Our ADSs were initially listed on NYSE Arca under the symbol "DL."
-On February 4, 2009, we transferred the listing and trading of our ADSs from NYSE Arca to the New York Stock Exchange, Inc., or the NYSE, under the same symbol "DL."
+Our ADSs, each representing four ordinary shares, are listed on the New York Stock Exchange, Inc., or the NYSE, under the symbol "DL."